nsrivast/crossword/README.md

-## crossword
+## Crossword

-#### goal
+#### Goal
-explore clue selection strategies for solving crosswords, assuming:
+Explore clue selection strategies for solving crosswords, assuming:

 1. solving clues is a function of:
-- answer length
+ * answer length
-- portion of answer completed
+ * portion of answer completed

 2. solving method returns correct answer or no answer after finite time

-#### steps
+#### Steps

-1. model 2 functions with dictionary data (2.5 hours)
+0. Test myself on dictionary words to model solving function (2.5 hours)
  * find, import words + definitions
  * build tester program with arbitrary # of fills
  * design testing sequence
  * solve large set of clues to gather data

-> not realistic enough clues, let's use real clues ...
+> Dictionary does not provide realistic enough clues, need to use real clues ...

-1. model 2 functions with real clues (4 hours)
+1. Model solving functions with real clues (4 hours)
  * explore .puz format, .puz readers
  * find, download corpus of nytimes crossword puzzles
  * store all clues into database